 4. Pigs Communicate With One Another

-Pigs communicate by using body language, vocal communication, and scent/pheromones.
+Pigs communicate2 by using body language, vocal communication3, and scent/pheromones.
 Vocal communication can be grunts, screams, barks, and squeals.
 Body language can be tail wagging, posture, making eye contact, head movements, and close contact.

 Each type of vocalization carries a meaning.
 A high-pitched scream indicates fear or pain, while a low-pitched vocalization indicates they are calm and comfortable.
 If they’re angry or agitated, they’ll grind their teeth, much in the way a human would do.